RedstoneWizard08/Create-Gone-Further/README.md

 ### Features

-- Highly Performant - Based on [OutPerform](https://modrinth.com/modpack/outperform) / [Sodium Plus](https://modrinth.com/modpack/sodiumplus)
+- Highly Performant - Based on [OutPerform](https://modrinth.com/modpack/outperform) / [Sodium Plus](https://modrinth.com/modpack/sodiumplus) and optimized very well
 - Includes a ton of tech and magic mods
 - Adds a ton of content
 - Centralized around the Create Mod with recipes and quests (WIP)